Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 Covered companies must disclose significantly expanded and standardised information on a range of sustainability matters compared to the previous requirements for companies.

-Reporting must be done according to the applicable European standards.
+Sustainability Reporting must be done according to the applicable European standards.
 They are called the European Sustainability Reporting Standards (ESRS).

 The sustainability reporting standards are directly applicable in the Member States and do not need to be implemented in the Financial Statements Act.
-The rules of the Sustainability Reporting Directive set the framework for the application of the sustainability standards.
+The rules of the Sustainability Reporting Directive set the framework for the application of the sustainability reporting standards.

 The framework for sustainability reporting is implemented in Danish law by amending the rules in section 99a of the Danish Financial Statements Act.
 The framework for sustainability reporting is thus provided in section 99a of the Danish Financial Statements Act.